Faeranne/reweb/README.md

 REweb

-NOTE: REweb uses eval to execute javascript, Please do NOT use in a production environment.

 TODO: make it user friendly.
 This is definently not ready for big use.

 REweb was written to work with the PIface web interface, by providing a way to push new html and code straight to the page.